janfuhrer/it-security-docs/docs/themes/Key Management.md

 ## Hardware Based

-There are several hardware crypto tokens/cards on the market.
-For example, Yubikey, Smartcards, and other hardware tokens.
+There are several hardware crypto tokens/cards on the market (e.g. Yubikey, Smartcards).
 They all have the following characteristics:

 - Ability to be a secure container for secret data.
 - A platform for the execution of cryptographic algorithms